Skip to content

 Doing the wrong exercises too early can flare symptoms, while doing too little later can slow progress.

-View frozen shoulder exercises suited to each stage. (coming soon)
+View frozen shoulder exercises suited to each stage.

 Frozen Shoulder FAQs